Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Make This Chocolate Peanut Butter Crazy Cake Recipe

-STEP TWO: Add the flour, cocoa powder, white sugar, baking soda, and salt to the baking dish.
-Whisk the dry ingredients together until well combined.
+STEP TWO: To an ungreased 8×8 metal baking pan add the all-purpose flour, cocoa powder, granulated sugar, baking soda, and salt.
+Whisk together until well combined.

 PRO TIP: